 - Ask someone to measure your inseam.

-1. Check the Tag of Existing Pants for Inseam
+1. Check the Tag of Existing Pants or Jeans for Inseam

-This technique is used to find the inseam measurement of men’s pants, since it is usually indicated in the label size.
+This technique is used to find the inseam measurement of men’s pants or jeans, since it is usually indicated in the label size.

 The first number in the size on the tag represents the waist size of the pants.
 The second number indicates the length of the inseam.
 A man’s “36-34” size, for example, would mean the pants measure 36 inches around the waist and 34 inches long from the crotch area to the edge of the pants.